 III.
-OPTICAL ULTRASOUND AND EXPERIMENTS
+OPTICAL US AND EXPERIMENTS

-A. Experimental setup
+A. Experimental Setup

-Experimental validation of the method was performed using a custom OpUS imaging system comprising a handheld imaging probe.
-We have chosen the OpUS imaging system for this study due to three main advantages: it offers direct access to the RF data, it was previously accurately characterised inhouse, and the system can be accurately and highly efficiently modelled numerically - thus making it an ideal fit for this study.
-This system, which was described in full in [17], uses scanning optics to couple excitation light sequentially into the proximal ends of 64 optical fibres arranged in a linear array.
-This light is delivered to an optically absorbing coating deposited at the distal ends, where it is converted into divergent ultrasound waves via the photoacoustic effect [40].
-Thus, an OpUS source aperture is rapidly scanned to enable videorate and real-time imaging in a 2D imaging plane.
-Backscattered ultrasound waves are detected using a single fibreoptic ultrasound detector comprising an optically resonant plano-concave Fabry-Pérot cavity [41], with lateral extent of 25mm.
+The experimental validation of the method was performed using a custom OpUS imaging system comprising a handheld imaging probe.
+We have chosen the OpUS imaging system for this study due to three main advantages: it offers direct access to the RF data, it was previously accurately characterized inhouse, and the system can be accurately and highly efficiently modeled numerically-thus making it an ideal fit for this study.
+This system, which was described in full in [17], uses scanning optics to couple excitation light sequentially into the proximal ends of 64 optical fibers arranged in a linear array.
+This light is delivered to an optically absorbing coating deposited at the distal ends, where it is converted into divergent US waves via the photoacoustic effect [42].
+Thus, an OpUS source aperture is rapidly scanned to enable video-rate and real-time imaging in a 2-D imaging plane.
+Backscattered US waves are detected using a single fiber-optic US detector comprising an optically resonant plano-concave Fabry-Pérot cavity [43], with an lateral extent of 25 mm.

-B. Simulated data
+B. Simulated Data

-A highly efficient and accurate simulator of the OpUS imaging setup, as previously described in [37], [38] and based on the FOCUS ultrasound simulator [42], [43], was used to evaluate the performance of our method with synthetic data examples produced with the OpUS simulator.
+A highly efficient and accurate simulator of the OpUS imaging setup, as previously described in [37] and [38] and based on the FOCUS US simulator [44], [45], was used to evaluate the performance of our method with synthetic data examples produced with the OpUS simulator.
 In total, four synthetic data sets were generated to test different properties of the tracking method.
 Noise amplitude was computed such that SNR for in-plane locations was 6.5 dB and decreasing SNR with elevational distance, due to decreasing signal strength.

-The first data set (Exp.1) comprises 101 time points and a smooth, curved object trajectory with linear motion at constant velocity in the elevational direction to test the overall performance, see Figure 4.
+The first data set (Experiment 1) comprises 101 time points and a smooth, curved object trajectory with linear motion at constant velocity in the elevational direction to test the overall performance [see Fig. 4].
 We remind that our proposed method extends the MI estimation with Kalman filtering and incorporation of elevational offset estimation and axial aberration correction.
-Thus, Exp.
-1 shows the importance of the aberration correction.
-We then examine other factors, such as noise in the second data set (Exp.
-2), which is the same as the first one, but with tenfold noise in every tenth measured time series to investigate the robustness of the method.
-The third data set (Exp.
-3) follows also the same axial-lateral trajectory as Exp.
-1, but the object is positioned in-plane for all frames.
-The fourth data set (Exp.
-4) has stationary lateral and axial coordinates with a constant change in elevation, and is meant to test the accuracy of offset estimation.
+Thus, Experiment 1 shows the importance of the aberration correction.
+We then examine other factors, such as noise in the second data set (Experiment 2), which is the same as the first one, but with tenfold noise in every tenth measured time series to investigate the robustness of the method.
+The third data set (Experiment 3) follows also the same axial-lateral trajectory as Experiment 1, but the object is positioned in-plane for all frames.
+The fourth data set (Experiment 4) has stationary lateral and axial coordinates with a constant change in elevation and is meant to test the accuracy of offset estimation.